glycerine/greenpack/README.md

 reads, only CapnProto and Gencode are slightly faster.
 Gencode isn't zero alloc, and has no versioning support.
-CapnProto isn't very portable to dynamic languages like R or Javascript, and requires keeping duplicate mirror structs in your code.
+CapnProto isn't very portable to dynamic languages like R or Javascript; Java support was never finished.
+It requires keeping duplicate mirror structs in your code.
+I like CapnProto and maintained Go bindings for CapnProto for quite a while.
+However the convenience of msgpack2 won me over.
+Moreover CapnProto's layout format is undocumented, it requires a C++ build chain to build the IDL compiler, and unused fields always take space on the wire. `greenpack` is pure Go, and there are over 50 msgpack libraries -- one for every language imaginable -- cited at http://msgpack.org.

 Compared to (Gogoprotobuf) ProtcolBuffers, greenpack reads are 6% faster on these microbenchmarks.
 Writes